Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 What documents are required for permanent residency in Portugal?

-Those who want to apply for permanent residency in Portugal must provide the following documents:
+Those who want to apply for a permanent residence permit in Portugal must provide the following documents:

 • Valid passport